 Preparing Your Bid

-Once you have a clear understanding of what's expected and you know how to price the bid, you're ready to create your proposal.
+Once you have a clear understanding of what's expected and you know how to price the bid, you're ready to create your service proposal.

 Leverage your proposal generator software to create clean, concise bids that speak to your expertise.
 Along with your price quote and a detailed explanation of how you'll perform the work, also include any special notes or distinguishing characteristics that set your company apart.
 For instance, be sure to explain where you've given any discounts or proposed premium services, and what these lines mean.